BRueschmann/Thesis_SegMamba_FedBCa/README.md

 **6. Acknowledgements**

-Thanks to Dr David Harris-Birtill for supervision.
+* Thank you to Dr David Harris-Birtill for supervision.
-Thanks to Xing et al. for the SegMamba Repo.
+* Thank you to Xing et al. for the SegMamba Repo.
-Thanks to Cao et al. for the FedBCa dataset.
+* Thank you to Cao et al. for the FedBCa dataset.